Star Wars: Separating Myth from Fact

-Over the decades, these myths have woven themselves into the very fabric of the franchise, blurring the lines between what's canonical and what's merely speculative.
-In this in-depth exploration, we aim to set the record straight.
+The Star Wars universe is not just a galaxy far, far away; it's also a sprawling landscape of lore, fan theories, and myths that have taken on a life of their own over the decades.
+These stories have woven themselves into the very fabric of the franchise, blurring the lines between what's canonical and what's merely speculative.
+In this exploration, we aim to set the record straight on some of the most enduring myths.

 Myth 1: George Lucas Directed "Return of the Jedi"

-The belief that George Lucas directed "Return of the Jedi" instead of Richard Marquand has been a subject of fan speculation for years.
-Kind of like how Steven Speilberg directed The Poltergeist instead of Tobee Hooper.
-This myth likely gained traction due to the complex technical aspects of the film, which led some to question Marquand's expertise.
+The belief that George Lucas secretly directed "Return of the Jedi" instead of the credited Richard Marquand has persisted for years.
+This myth likely gained traction due to Lucas's constant presence on set and his hands-on involvement with the film's complex visual effects, leading some to question Marquand's authority.

 Myth 2: "Blue Harvest" Was a Secret Horror Film

-Myth 3: "Splinter of the Mind's Eye" Was Scripted as a Sequel
+Myth 3: "Splinter of the Mind's Eye" Was a Scripted Sequel

-Myth 4: The Wampa Was Created to disguise Mark Hamill's Face
+Myth 4: The Wampa Attack Was Created for Mark Hamill's Accident

 Myth 5: Lucas Had 12 Star Wars Films Mapped Out